 2. Think long term

-Look for investors who are buying into the vision that you established at the outset of your business and who will want to participate for the long-term.
-And when you find them, keep them on board by letting them buy in early so they can see success alongside you.
+Look for investors who are buying into the vision that you established at the outset of your business and who will want to participate in the long-term.
+And when you find them, keep them on board by letting them buy-in early so they can see success alongside you.